zachlim98/catbook/_posts/2020-09-20-Beating Endowus-Part1.md

 So, where does all this leave us?
 My intent in writing this was not to discredit Endowus or discourage anyone from investing with them.
 Rather, by dissecting the 'fanciful' technology behind the company, I wanted to bring out two key points.

 1. First, be wary of nice visuals and *cheem* sounding things.
 Running a 1000 simulations sounds really cool but you have to remember that the forecasting output of a model is only as accurate as its input.
 If the output is inaccurate, a 1000 or a million simulations really won't make that much of a difference to the model's accuracy.
-2. Second, historical returns do provide certainty for future returns.
+2. Second, historical returns do not provide certainty for future returns.
 We can definitely use historical returns to approximate what future returns will look like BUT we need to remember that there is certainly no certainty, no matter how nice the graphs look.

 So, I'm not knocking Endowus.
 They certainly lower fees and do appear to have sound strategies of diversification etc. BUT, as a potential investor, just be aware that there are limitations to the beautiful data-driven models that they present as their 'edge'.